OriginalTsynn/pokemonapi/readme.md

 -- this path will retrieve a single pokemon stat block based on its name (must be typed lowercase)

+## /api/stats/create/

+-- this path will CREATE a new stat block entry

 ## /api/stats/update/:id

--- this is a PUT path, to UPDATE a single pokemon stat block based on its express ID
+-- this is a PUT path, to UPDATE a single pokemon stat block based on its express \_id

 ## /api/stats/delete/:id

--- this is a DELETE path, to remove an entire pokemon stat block entries based on its express ID
+-- this is a DELETE path, to remove an entire pokemon stat block entries based on its express \_id

 # A Pokemon entry will contain:

 ## \_id

-is the express assigned ID
+is the unique express assigned \_id

 ## height